 I know many of you have thought about becoming a personal trainer because you have reached out to me about it!
-I’m teaming up with ACE to let you know how awesome of a career this can be.
 I became a certified personal trainer in the spring of 2013 and I have loved it every step of the way but how do you know that being a personal trainer is the right career path for you?
 Well, besides the obvious things people think of when hearing “personal trainer” (knowing proper form and developing workout plans) below are four signs that might help you determine if you would make a good personal trainer!

 4 Signs You Would Make A Good Personal Trainer